-After studying this unit you should be able to:
+After studying this unit you should be able to;

-- define the team planning of marketing mix. - classification between marketing and marketing mix - identify the various components of planning marketing mix.
+- a.
+Define the team "Planning of marketing mix. - b.
+Classification between marketing and marketing mix - c.
+Identify the various components of planning marketing mix.

-3.1 The Role of Marketing Planning
+3.1.
+The Role of Marketing Planning